-But to find our answer my preacher friend and I turned to the Bible, and we quickly realized that we just couldn’t make a scriptural case for always praying silently.
-The simple truth is that the Bible gives us various instances of people praying aloud.
-Solomon prayed aloud in his great prayer of dedication for the Jewish temple (2 Chronicles 6:12-42).
+But when my preacher friend and I consulted the Bible to find our answer, we quickly realized that we just couldn’t make a scriptural case for always praying silently.
+Putting it simply, the truth is that the Bible gives us various instances of people praying aloud.
+For example, Solomon prayed aloud in his great prayer of dedication for the Jewish temple (2 Chronicles 6:12-42).
 Elijah’s prayer on Mount Carmel seems to have been aloud (1 Kings 18:36-39).
-Those believers who met in that upper room following Christ’s ascension prayed aloud (Acts 1:24-25) as did Paul and Silas when they were in prison (Acts 16:25).
+Those believers who met in that upper room following Christ’s ascension prayed aloud (Acts 1:24-25), as did Paul and Silas when they were in prison (Acts 16:25).
 Paul also prayed aloud when he met with the elders of Ephesus (Acts 20:36).

 Now, it is certainly true that Jesus instructed His followers to go into a room and shut the door when they prayed (Matthew 6:5-6).
 However, His purpose in saying that was to get them to avoid the hypocritical way of publicly praying “for show” that was so common among the Pharisees.
 Basically, what He said was, “Hide yourself,” not “Shush yourself.”
 Actually, you can pray aloud even if you are in your room with the door closed.